MeadowlarkDAW/Meadowlark/DESIGN_DOC.md

 * Multi-track timeline with audio clips.
 Audio clips can added, moved, removed, sliced, and copied freely around the timeline
 * Load wav, aac, flac, mp3, pcm, and ogg vorbis files as audio clips (afforded to us by the [`Symphonia`] crate)
 * Export to wav file
-* Realtime effects on audio clips (MVP will include gain, crossfade, pitch shift (doppler), and reverse)
+* Effects on audio clips (MVP will include gain, crossfade, pitch shift (doppler), and reverse)
 * Robust audio graph
 * Grid snapping controls on timeline
 * Tempo selection